Follistatin: Isoforms

 Three isoforms, FS-288, FS-300, and FS-315 have been reported.
 Two, FS-288 and FS-315, are created by alternative splicing of the primary mRNA transcript.
 FS-300 (porcine follistatin) is thought to be the product of posttranslational modification via truncation of the C-terminal domain from the primary amino-acid chain.

+Tissue distribution

 Although FS is ubiquitous, its highest concentration is in the female ovary, followed by the skin.

 Follistatin is produced by folliculostellate (FS) cells of the anterior pituitary.
 FS cells make numerous contacts with the classical endocrine cells of the anterior pituitary including gonadotrophs.